 - If you are in immediate physical danger, call 9-1-1 for the police.

 - Community Action Stops Abuse (CASA).
-This organizationis located in St. Petersburg, Florida and serves southern Pinellas County.
+This organization is located in St. Petersburg, Florida and serves southern Pinellas County.
 CASA provides a 24-hour crisis line, 727-895-4912.
-CASA also provides support, advocacy, safety planning, shelter, etc. For more information about CASA, visit the CASA web site, www.casa-stpete.org.
+CASA also provides support, advocacy, safety planning, shelter, etc.

-- The Haven of RCS is located in Clearwater and provides safety, support, and education for victims of domestic violence in northeren Pinellas County.
+- The Haven of RCS is located in Clearwater and provides safety, support, and education for victims of domestic violence in northern Pinellas County.
 For those in immediate danger, The Haven offers a 24 hour Safe House where victims and their children can reside in safety.
-The Haven of RCS can be reached 24 hours a day, 7 days a week at 727-442-4128.
-(TTY is 727-446-2149.)
-For more information visit the RCS website at www.rcspinellas.org.
-For callers outside the area, call 1-800-799-SAFE (7233) and you will be connected to a domestic violence program in your area.

 - Florida Domestic Violence Hotline.
 Call toll-free 1-800-500-1119.